 If you are located in a time zone that prevents you from scheduling a Skype conference, please e-mail us to discuss alternatives at firstname.lastname@example.org.

 References for Citing Sources and Other Writing Resources

 The Extension School offers a number of resources to help you understand how to use sources in academic writing.
 Resources include tips for avoiding plagiarism and links to tutorials that will help you learn how to use sources.
 Refer to our writing resources.

 The Harvard Guide to Using Sources, which has been prepared by the Harvard College Writing Program, contains information about how to use and cite sources.

-The Harvard College Writing Program provides a number of writing resources.
-Sources include HarvardWrites, where Harvard faculty talk about academic writing, handouts on various aspects of the essay writing process (e.g., developing a thesis, tips on grammar, conclusions), and discipline-specific writing guides.
+The Harvard College Writing Program also provides a number of writing resources.
+Sources include the HarvardWrites site, which features Harvard faculty talking about academic writing; handouts on various aspects of the essay writing process (developing a thesis, tips on grammar, conclusions); and discipline-specific writing guides.